pratikk3008/pratikk3008/README.md

 ## About:

-🎓 I'm a second-year B.Tech student at K.K.Wagh Institute of Education and Research, with a focus on Artificial Intelligence and Data Science(**AIDS**).
+🎓 I'm a Third-year B.Tech student at K.K.Wagh Institute of Education and Research, with a focus on Artificial Intelligence and Data Science(**AIDS**).

 💻 I'm passionate about coding, data analysis, and building innovative solutions.
-My skills include Python, Programming in C , C++.
+My skills include Python, Programming in C , C++, Golang, Javascript.

 🚀 I'm currently exploring the world of AI projects and always eager to learn and explore new technologies.